MFTabriz/slabcc/docs/manual.rst

 .. math::
 	 \epsilon(k) \nabla^2 V(r)+\frac{\partial}{\partial k} \epsilon(k)\frac{\partial}{\partial k}V(r) = -\rho(r)

-* A non-linear optimization routine minimizes the difference of our calculated V(r) for the model charge and the V resulted from the VASP calculation by changing the position of the model Gaussian charge, its width, and the position of the slab interfaces.
+* A non-linear optimization routine minimizes the difference between our calculated V(r) for the model charge and the V resulted from the VASP calculation by changing the position of the model Gaussian charge, its width, and the position of the slab interfaces.

 * The E\ :sub:`periodic` is calculated as:

 .. math::
 	E = \frac{1}{2} \int V(r) \rho(r) \, dr

 * E\ :sub:`isolated` is calculated the same way as E\ :sub:`periodic` but with extrapolation of the fixed model charge embedded in an infinitely large dielectric medium.
-For the bulk and the slab models, the extrapolation is done linearly.
-For the monolayer models (2D systems) the following equation is used for the extrapolation [`10.1103/PhysRevX.8.039902 <https://doi.org/10.1103/PhysRevX.8.039902>`_]:
+For the bulk and slab models, the extrapolation is done linearly.
+For the monolayer models (2D systems), the following equation is used for the extrapolation [`10.1103/PhysRevX.8.039902 <https://doi.org/10.1103/PhysRevX.8.039902>`_]:

 .. math::
 	E = c_0 + c_1 x + c_2 x^2 + d e^{-c_3 x}